codex-agent-mem

 That inserts a sample turn, extracts observations, and verifies recent retrieval and project brief generation.

-What saves tokens now
+Token efficiency: what saves tokens now

 Approximate token savings